raphael-proust/OGL-SRD5/pages/06.classes/default.md

 #### Protection

-When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
+When a creature you can see attacks a target other than you that is within 1.5m of you, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

 #### Two-Weapon Fighting